Watson-Personal-Assistant/developer/_content/skill/create_custom_skill.md

 ### Before you begin

 1. Design your skill.
 Decide on the intents, entities and conversation flow for your skill.
 For more information, see [Designing your assistant]({{site.baseurl}}/design/how-to-design-your-assistant/).
-2. Get access to your Watson Assistant Solutions instance.
-For instructions, see [Access your Watson Assistance  instance]({{site.baseurl}}/get-started/get-api-key/).
+2. Get access to your Watson Assistant Solutions tenant.
+For instructions, see [Access your Watson Assistance  tenant]({{site.baseurl}}/get-started/get-api-key/).
 3. Install [GIT](https://git-scm.com/downloads).
 4. Install [NodeJS](https://nodejs.org/dist/v8.9.1/)
 5. Clone the [skill boilerplate](https://github.com/Watson-Personal-Assistant/SkillBoilerplate), rename the folder to your skill name, and install node dependencies using the `npm install` command.